Misdemeanor Attorney in Phoenix

 Frequently Asked Questions

 Your first court date, typically the arraignment, takes place before a judge in Phoenix Municipal Court or in another court if the location of your alleged offense falls outside the city.
-At this hearing, the judge will tell you your rights, read the charge, and ask for your plea.
-Having a lawyer at this stage supports you as they can guide your plea, address any errors in the charge, and check that the correct process is followed.
-You will also likely receive information on future hearings.
-It helps to bring any documents from your arrest and talk with your lawyer beforehand to know what to expect.
+At this hearing, the judge tells you your rights, reads the charge, and asks for your plea.
+Having a lawyer at this stage helps because they can guide your plea, address any errors in the charge, and check that the correct process is followed.
+You’ll also likely receive information on future hearings.
+It helps to bring any documents from your arrest and talk with your lawyer beforehand so you know what to expect.

 Challenging evidence is an essential part of DUI misdemeanor defense in Phoenix.
 My time as a DUI prosecutor gives me insight into law enforcement testing and investigative mistakes.
-Field tests, breathalyzers, and blood tests can have inaccuracies or procedural errors.
+Field tests, breathalyzers, and blood tests can all involve inaccuracies or procedural errors.

 Hear From the People We’ve Helped